jsBoot/spitfire.js/README.md

 About the tests
 -------------

 Uses jasmine.

 Bundles in es5-shim tests as well.

+You need to build (puke all) to have the tests deployed.

-Navigate your browser to All.html.
+Navigate your browser to lib/tests/All.html

-It will default to use loader-lab, unless you add an hashtag in the url to specify another loader (eg: #loader-require).
+It will default to use loader-lab, unless you add params in the url to specify another loader (eg: #loader-require).

 The following additional fragments options are supported in the url: